-The short answer is that it’s a series of hour-long interactive webinars exploring the balance of serious learning and casual, silly conversation – hosted by a cat!
+The short answer is that it’s a series of hour-long interactive webinars exploring the balance of serious learning and silly conversation – hosted by a cat!

 The slightly longer answer is that “Serious Talks for Silly People” is GIV’s commitment to making learning fun and accessible while still challenging Vermonters to think deeply and expand their horizons.
 It features a panel of GIV faculty, staff, and alumni who are experts in their fields of study, which are as broad in range and discipline as GIV itself!

 Westley is a cat.
-He enjoys chicken-flavored wet food, vigorous chin scratches, and falling asleep on people’s heads.
+He enjoys rabbit-flavored wet food, vigorous chin scratches, and falling asleep on people’s heads.
 Westley is both a dedicated physicist and formidable short distance runner.
 He is fond of combining these disciplines, often engaging in highly scientific “knock things off the counter” research trials paired with “sprint across the apartment” training drills.
 When he isn’t hard at work, Westley can most often be found sleeping on a sun-soaked window sill with his brother Yam.
 His philosophy on life, the universe, and everything therein and after can be summed up neatly in his oft-repeated mantra: “meow.”